Charles Ellet Jr.

 Charles Ellet Jr. (1 January 1810 – 21 June 1862) was an American civil engineer from Pennsylvania who designed and constructed major canals, suspension bridges and railroads.
-He built the Wheeling Suspension Bridge, the longest suspension bridge in the world from 1849 to 1851.
+He designed and supervised construction of the Wheeling Suspension Bridge, the longest suspension bridge in the world, from 1849 to 1851.
 He conducted the first Federal survey of the Mississippi and Ohio rivers as part of the U. S. Army Corps of Engineers.

-Ellet published multiple books and essays on wide ranging topics including macroeconomic theory, suspension bridge construction, railroad construction, river flood control and steam powered battery rams.
+Ellet published multiple books and essays on wide-ranging topics including macroeconomic theory, suspension bridge construction, railroad construction, river flood control and steam powered battery rams.

 During the American Civil War, Ellet received a commission as colonel and created and commanded the United States Ram Fleet, a Union Army unit of ram ships converted from commercial steamers.
 His ram ships played a critical role in the Union naval victory at the First Battle of Memphis.
 He was wounded during the battle (the only casualty on the Union side) and died soon after.

 Early life and education

 Ellet was born on January 1, 1810, at Penn's Manor in Bucks County, Pennsylvania.
-He was the sixth child of fourteen born to Charles Ellet Sr. and Mary Israel.
+He was the sixth child of 14 born to Charles Ellet Sr. and Mary Israel.
 He studied at the Bristol school and worked as a rodman, measuring for the Chesapeake and Ohio Canal and making drawings.
-Benjamin Wright promoted him to Assistant Engineer of the Fifth Residency, but in 1830, he resigned to continue his studies in Paris.
-He studied civil engineering at École nationale des Ponts et Chaussées in Paris.
+Benjamin Wright promoted him to Assistant Engineer of the Fifth Residency, but in 1830, he resigned to continue his studies in Paris, where he studied civil engineering at École nationale des Ponts et Chaussées.